John Ferry Lecture

 Luke Godwin has thirty years experience in cultural heritage management both as a private consultant and in government.
 He has a detailed working knowledge of government processes and legislative requirements, as well as best practice in the field of cultural heritage management skills and expertise regularly called on by a wide range of clients.

-Luke's skills and abilities in project design and management are widely recognized and he has taken a leading role in establishing and managing many cultural heritage projects associated with large-scale developments in Queensland and NSW.He regularly publishes in peer-reviewed journals on technical and policy issues in cultural heritage management, archaeology and Aboriginal history.
+Luke's skills and abilities in project design and management are widely recognised and he has taken a leading role in establishing and managing many cultural heritage projects associated with large-scale developments in Queensland and NSW.He regularly publishes in peer-reviewed journals on technical and policy issues in cultural heritage management, archaeology and Aboriginal history.
 Luke holds a PhD from the University of New England and is currently Associate Professor (Adjunct), School of Arts and Social Sciences, James Cook University.
 In the 1980s he was involved in a number of heritage projects in the New England region including research into Uralla's historic McCrossin's Flourmill.

 Professor Iain Davidson, University of New England, 'Two tales of a City: history and heritage of Armidale by John Ferry and Heather Burke'

 ABSTRACT: In 1999, John Ferry published a book, Colonial Armidale , based on his PhD thesis.
 Heather Burke published her study of Armidale, Meaning and Ideology in Historical Archaeology, in the same year based on some of the same materials.
 The two could hardly be more different as approaches to history and heritage.
 In this talk I will discuss the two books and make some points about the relations between history and heritage.